Russia's Chubais in intensive care with rare immune disorder - close sources | Law-Order

 Anatoly Chubais, the former privatisation tsar of post-Soviet Russia who quit his post as a Kremlin special envoy due to the war in Ukraine, is in intensive care in Europe with a rare immune disorder, two sources close to Chubais told Reuters.
 Chubais, 67, believes he is suffering from Guillain–Barre syndrome, a disease caused by the immune system damaging the peripheral nervous system, said the sources.

+Guillain-Barre is a serious condition that in a minority of cases can cause life-threatening problems such as severe breathing difficulties or blood clots.
 Chubais's illness was first reported by Russian reporter and political activist Ksenia Sobchak.
 Chubais could not be immediately be reached for comment.
-It was unclear exactly where in Europe Chubais was hospitalised.
+It was unclear exactly where in Europe he was hospitalised.

+Kremlin spokesman Dmitry Peskov said the news of Chubais's illness was sad and wished him a speedy recovery.
+Chubais, who once served as former President Boris Yeltsin's chief of staff, was President Vladimir Putin's special representative for ties with international organisations before his resignation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)